Niederb/annual_report_database/README.md

 * BB Biotech also forces you to accept a disclaimer

 ## Missing companies
-* SMI MID
-  * BB Biotech
-  * Clariant
-  * Logitech
-  * Sunrise
-  * Vifor Pharma

 # TODO for the downloader
 * Sometimes a download can fail
-* Proper support to check if the download resulted in a valid pdf
 * Compare the newly downloaded pdf to an existing one
-* Parallelize the downloads
 * Download only specific companies or years